jake-chipps/friendometer/_docs/guides/tech-guide.md

 ### NeoPixels <a name="neopixels"></a>
 There are ten NeoPixels on the Circuit Playground Express which will be used in the Encryption Project [5-2 (Encryption)](../5-2/).
-The NeoPixels differ from the individual LEDs connected in the Ledger Art Project that that they contain additional data within them: **position**, **color**, and **brightness**.
+The NeoPixels differ from the individual LEDs connected in the Ledger Art Project in that they contain additional data within them: **position**, **color**, and **brightness**.
 The positions of the NeoPixels are provided here.

 ![NeoPixel positions](../guides/guide-resources/tec-pixel-positions.png)

-Adjusting the color and brightness of the NeoPixels is explored in the [Coding Guide](../code/).
+Adjusting the **color** and **brightness** of the NeoPixels is explored in the [Coding Guide](../code/).

 ### Input <a name="input"></a>